liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 ## What do you need
 - Lenovo ThinkPad P52 Series Notebook, It seems that P72 can also work with this clover, not tested
 - Mojave disk image is prepared, normally .dmg file, 10.14 & 10.14.2 & 10 ver.14.3 version has been tested
-- USB storage (at least 8 Gigabyte)
+- USB storage (at least 8 Gigabytes)
 - Broadcom DW1560 or DW1830 WLAN PCIE card (DW1830 requires modified antenna)

 ## BIOS Configuration